leo-brewin/adm-bssn-numerical/README.md

 You may notice that all of the Ada codes are compiled using `gprbuild`.
 This is a standard tool for Ada programs.
 It makes intelligent decisions about which files are out of date and which files need to be recompiled.
 The nice thing about `gprbuild` is that it determines the dependencies by inspection of the Ada files (compare this with `make` where the dependencies must be explicitly encoded in the `Makefile`).

-If you make changes to any of the Cadabra codes in the `bssn` directory you will need to recompile the Cadabra codes then compile and run the Ada codes.
+If you make changes to any of the Cadabra codes in the `bssn` directory (for example) you will need to recompile the Cadabra codes then compile and run the Ada codes.
 This can be done using

 ```
 cd bssn/cadabra